-There are of course as many reasons to learn Hindi-Urdu as there are students of it, but you can listen below to a moving program on why the children of immigrants may want to learn the language of their parents, even if the parents themselves don’t think they should.
+There are as many reasons to learn Hindi-Urdu as there are students of it, but below is a revealing program on why the children of immigrants may want to learn the language of their parents, even if the parents themselves don’t think they should.
 When it comes to “heritage” students, convincing the parents that learning Hindi-Urdu is worth the cost of tuition is sometimes the first step.